Dakota Access Pipeline protests

 The Dakota Access Pipeline Protests or the Standing Rock Protests, also known by the hashtag #NoDAPL, were a series of grassroots Native American protests against the construction of the Dakota Access Pipeline in the northern United States that began in April 2016.
-Protests ended on February 23, 2017 when National Guard and law enforcement officers evicted the last remaining protesters.
+Protests ended on February 23, 2017, when National Guard and law enforcement officers evicted the last remaining protesters.

 The pipeline runs from the Bakken oil fields in western North Dakota to southern Illinois, crossing beneath the Missouri and Mississippi rivers, as well as under part of Lake Oahe near the Standing Rock Sioux Reservation.
 Many members of the Standing Rock Sioux Tribe and surrounding communities consider the pipeline to be a serious threat to the region's water.
 The construction also directly threatens ancient burial grounds and cultural sites of historic importance.

+The protests were not successful and the pipeline came online in May 2017.
+In 2025, a North Dakota jury found that Greenpeace USA and Greenpeace International had committed trespass, nuisance, civil conspiracy and other acts against Energy Transfer LP, the pipeline's builder.
+The court ordered Greenpeace to pay $345 million in damages.
+As of 2026, litigation is ongoing.